AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Abstract

 \section{Abstract}

-Many natural language processing (NLP) tasks rely on labeled data to train machine learning models to achieve high performance.
-However, data annotation can be a time-consuming and expensive process, especially when the task involves a large amount of data or requires specialized domains.
+Many natural language processing (NLP) tasks rely on labeled data to train machine learning models with high performance.
+However, data annotation is time-consuming and expensive, especially when the task involves a large amount of data or requires specialized domains.
 Recently, GPT-3.5 series models have demonstrated remarkable few-shot and zero-shot ability across various NLP tasks.
-In this paper, we first claim that large language models (LLMs), such as GPT-3.5, can serve as an excellent crowdsourced annotator by providing them with sufficient guidance and demonstrated examples.
-To make LLMs to be better annotators, we propose a two-step approach, `explain-then-annotate'.
-To be more precise, we begin by creating prompts for every demonstrated example, which we subsequently utilize to prompt a LLM to provide an explanation for why the specific ground truth answer/label was chosen for that particular example.
-Following this, we construct the few-shot chain-of-thought prompt with the self-generated explanation and employ it to annotate the unlabeled data.
-We conduct experiments on three tasks, including user input and keyword relevance assessment, BoolQ and WiC.
-The annotation results from GPT-3.5 surpasses those from crowdsourced annotation for user input and keyword relevance assessment.
-Additionally, for the other two tasks, GPT-3.5 achieves results that are comparable to those obtained through crowdsourced annotation.
+In this paper, we first claim that large language models (LLMs), such as GPT-3.5, can serve as an excellent crowdsourced annotator when provided with sufficient guidance and demonstrated examples.
+Accordingly, we propose AnnoLLM, an annotation system powered by LLMs, which adopts a two-step approach, \textit{explain-then-annotate}.
+Concretely, we first prompt LLMs to provide explanations for why the specific ground truth answer/label was assigned for a given example.
+Then, we construct the few-shot chain-of-thought prompt with the self-generated explanation and employ it to annotate the unlabeled data with LLMs.
+Our experiment results on three tasks, including user input and keyword relevance assessment, BoolQ, and WiC, demonstrate that AnnoLLM surpasses or performs on par with crowdsourced annotators.
+Furthermore, we build the first conversation-based information retrieval dataset employing AnnoLLM.
+This dataset is designed to facilitate the development of retrieval models capable of retrieving pertinent documents for conversational text.
+Human evaluation has validated the dataset's high quality.